benjmin-r/cto.coffee/episodes/_posts/2020-05-11-ep13-about-engineering-culture-health-checks.md

 The intro/outro music in the podcast was made with Sonic Pi from [this code][intro-music].

+### Production & Editing

+This cto.coffee podcast episode was edited and prepared for publishing by [Namos Studio][namos].

 [monzo]: https://monzo.com/
 [james-twitter]: https://twitter.com/jameesy
 [james-devto]: https://dev.to/jameesy